Have new recipes emailed to you.

 There are so many things out there to dip your french fries in.
 Of course there is the classic tomato ketchup, which has held its own as everyone’s favorite french fry accompaniment.
-Yet despite ketchup’s prominence at every fast food restaurant and diner table, some may say there is no other dip more perfect for french fries then ranch.
+Yet despite ketchup’s prominence at every fast food restaurant and diner table, some may say there is no other dip more perfect for french fries than a creamy ranch dip.
 And further still, there are those that dip their fries in BBQ sauce or for spice lovers, sriracha.
 Today I am sharing my personal favorite dip for french fries: Truffle Aioli.

 Like making your own condiments?
 Here are some other Sauces, Dips and Dressing Recipes to try: